Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 1. Rinse Car Off.

-- Removing all the dust and heavy debris before will protect the paint from being scratched.
+Removing all the dust and heavy debris before will protect the paint from being scratched.
 If you were to just wash without rinsing it first, you will be washing the paint with sand and dirt in the brush or pad.
-This is the worst thing you can do, it causes fine scratches in the paint and sometime deep scratches.
+This is the worst thing you can do, it causes fine scratches in the paint and sometimes deep scratches.
 Rinse the car thoroughly first and then wash.

 2. Wash Your Car from Top to Bottom.